Hana-Le/blogdown_Hana/content/project/Housing/house_price.md

 ## 3.2 Exploring predictors of Sale Price

-I wanted quickly see which predictor variables were important.
-I tried several packages including randomForest, earth, Step-wise Regression but failed as they can’t handle missing values.
-I haven’t done the imputing missing values at this stage as there are quite a lot variables (35) having missing values.
-I want to see if certain variables are worth to get them full :D.
+I wanted to quickly figure out which predictor variables were important.
+I tried several tools, but they couldn’t handle missing data.
+Since there were many variables with missing values, I decided to wait before imputing the missing data and check first if certain variables were worth completing.

-So I tried party and it worked.
+So I tried party package and it worked.
 It is a popular package for constructing decision trees and random forests.

 ### 3.2.1 Finding important predicitors